3 Signs Employee Turnover is Hurting your Company

 While some turnover of employees is normal and, as I’ve discussed, might even be a good thing, it’s important to keep an eye on your company’s overall employee turnover rate and to drill down to understand how it varies for different demographics and different parts of the organisation as well as how it compares to other organisations in your sector.
 It’s vital to look at how it relates to your business, whether that is hitting productivity, staff morale, company reputation or customer experience, and to listen to your people to understand, then fix the underlying causes.
 Only then will you be able to get the best out of your employees and drive the business forward.

-Read more about Employee Surveys.
+Read more about Employee Surveys and customer satisfaction index.

 Guide for high employee engagement